rapid7/metasploit-framework/documentation/modules/auxiliary/gather/acronis_cyber_protect_machine_info_disclosure.md

   This module will gather all machine info (endpoints) configured and managed by the appliance.
-  This information can be used in a subsequent attack that exploits this vulnerability to execute arbitrary commands on both the managed endpoint and the appliance.
-  This exploit is covered in another module `exploit/multi/acronis_cyber_protect_unauth_rce_cve_2022_3405`.
+  This information can be used in a subsequent attack that exploits this vulnerability to execute arbitrary commands on both the managed endpoint and the appliance which is covered in another module `exploit/multi/acronis_cyber_protect_unauth_rce_cve_2022_3405`.

   Acronis Cyber Protect 15 (Windows, Linux) before build 29486 and Acronis Cyber Backup 12.5 (Windows, Linux) before build 16545 are vulnerable.